Deryl1998/data-base/README.md

-# data-base
-# one of the first projects created
+# one of the first projects created on start of my study

 # using:
 # chains
 # binary search